Creating Discovery Rules

 Introduction

-Verify Privilege Vault discovery rules in play a pivotal role in automating the process of finding, importing, and managing passwords, API keys, and other credentials throughout the IT environment.
+Verify Privilege Vault discovery rules play a pivotal role in automating the process of finding, importing, and managing passwords, API keys, and other credentials throughout an IT environment.

 Discovery rules offer several advantages: